KaushalRai12/GremlinApi/README.md

 # GremlinApi
+Complete code for the .NET Core 7 Web API connecting to Azure Cosmos DB using the Gremlin API.
+The code includes the Program.cs, GraphService.cs, IGraphService.cs, PersonController.cs, PlaceController.cs, Person.cs, and Place.cs files.
 Create a database in Gremlin the database name can be matched as required Create a database id in this case the database id is Schoolify Create a graph in this case the graph id is SchoolifyGraph